Slick9000/natsuka/README.md

 # natsuka
-a single file application giving you the ability to download music from spotify with id3 metadata (track title, track number, artist, album, release date)
+a single file application giving you the ability to download music from spotify with id3 metadata (track title, track number, artist, album, cover art, release date)

 initally made on **february 28th, 2021**, natsuka was made to download songs from spotify with metadata, a task other downloaders were not able to accomplish for me.